Singing

+Singing is the art of creating music with the voice.
+It is the oldest form of musical expression, and the human voice can be considered the first musical instrument by some.
+The definition of singing varies across sources.
+Some sources define singing as the act of creating musical sounds with the voice.
+Other common definitions include "the utterance of words or sounds in tuneful succession" or "the production of musical tones by means of the human voice".

-Singing is the act of creating musical sounds with the voice.
-A person whose profession is singing is called a singer, artist or vocalist (in jazz and/or popular music).
+A person whose profession (or hobby) is singing is called a singer or a vocalist (in jazz or popular music).
 Singers perform music (arias, recitatives, songs, etc.) that can be sung with or without accompaniment by musical instruments.
 Singing is often done in an ensemble of musicians, such as a choir.
-Singers may perform as soloists or accompanied by anything from a single instrument (as in art song or some jazz styles) up to a symphony orchestra or big band.
-Different singing styles include art music such as opera and Chinese opera, Indian music, Japanese music, and religious music styles such as gospel, traditional music styles, world music, jazz, blues, ghazal, and popular music styles such as pop, rock, and electronic dance music.
+Singers may perform as soloists or accompanied by anything from a single instrument (as in art songs or some jazz styles) up to a symphony orchestra or big band.
+Many styles of singing exist throughout the world.